Motivated reasoning: Social media

 Social media is used for many different purposes and ways of spreading opinions.
 It is the number one place people go to get information and most of that information is complete opinion and bias.
 The way this applies to motivated reasoning is the way it spreads.
 "However, motivated reasoning suggests that informational uses of social media are conditioned by various social and cultural ways of thinking".
 All ideas and opinions are shared and makes it very easy for motivated reasoning and biases to come through when searching for an answer or just facts on the internet or any news source.

-Social media platforms are frequently used to share individuals personal opinions, which often times create echo chambers where users are exposed to content that aligns with their personal beliefs.
-Magdalena Wlschenweski's research dives into how this dynamic functions, emphasizing the role of individuals' identities influence shaping these interactions with information.
+Social media platforms are frequently used to share individuals personal opinions, which oftentimes create echo chambers where users are exposed to content that aligns with their personal beliefs.
+Magdalena Wischenweski's research dives into how this dynamic functions, emphasizing the role of individuals' identities influence shaping these interactions with information.
 Her study uncovers that individuals are more likely to accept and share content that supports their views, while ignoring or rejecting certain contradictory information.
 Emotional reactions to identity-related content can also influence how users engage with fact-checking.
 Users tend to perceive opposing viewpoints and "inauthentic" or "automated", which further solidifies their beliefs.
 Wischnewski introduced the idea of identity-salience interventions, which underline shared identities to promote more balanced information evaluation.
 These interventions aim to decrease the impact of motivated reasoning and encourage a more objective approach to information.